aldycool/k3s-on-prem-production/README-Ubuntu.md

+# NOTE: This repository has been moved to: https://github.com/aldycool/k3s-deploy for more structured approach.

 # Ubuntu 20.04 Adaptation README

 - Following this: https://digitalis.io/blog/kubernetes/k3s-lightweight-kubernetes-made-ready-for-production-part-1/ with some modifications in this repository to adjust to Ubuntu 20.04 distro.